 Religious education and observance play an important and vital part in the education of our children.
-We have a close relationship with our school chaplain, the minister of Hamilton West Church of Scotland.
-Class and school assemblies are held throughout the session, some of which may be delivered by personnel from Scripture Union.
-Parent/carers and friends are always most welcome to attend.
-In this way, we promote the ethos of the school by bringing pupils, staff and parents together and creating a sense of community.
 We use Guidelines produced by South Lanarkshire to teach Religious and Moral Education.
 This makes our pupils aware of other world religions and it also encourages them to think honestly for themselves about religious beliefs and practices.